Advice for Young Pitchers

-If you are a pitcher in professional baseball you are in the game because you have a love of the game and you have a gift.
+If you are a pitcher in college or professional baseball you are in the game because you have a love of the game and you have a gift.
 You were given a gift.
 I didn’t do anything to be blessed with the arm that I had.
 It took me a while to figure out that I was blessed with a God-given gift.
 Once I figured this this out, I decided that I was going to be the best pitcher I could be for as long as I could be.
 I didn’t make this decision at age 18.
 I was happy to be playing professional baseball and getting paid to do what I really enjoyed.
 I thought it was a pretty neat opportunity.

 But then it finally went off in my head that I had a real opportunity here and I dedicated myself to being the best pitcher that I could be.
 This is what every young pitcher needs to do.
 You have to dedicate yourself to being the best that you can possibly be and conditioning is one of the biggest aspects of being your best.
 If you are not in shape and can’t handle the workload, it is going to be just a matter of time before you start having problems and breakdown.